-Each day begins with Main lesson.
+Each day begins with Main Lesson.
 The main subjects, such as history, language arts, science and mathematics are taught in blocks of 2 hours per day, with each block lasting from 3 to 6 or even 8 weeks long.

-For the first grader, the Main lesson begins with 20–30 minutes of circle time, a time of movement filled with songs, rhymes, mental math and other exercises to prepare the child for the Main lesson work.
+For the first grader, the Main lesson begins with 20–30 minutes of circle time, a time of movement filled with songs, rhymes, mental math and other exercises to prepare the child for the Main Lesson work.

 Next the children come to their seats, ready for the day’s lesson.
 It is here that several important activities take place.
 The children will hear stories that will make up the content of our work.
-The children discuss and find meaning in these stories and are also led more deeply into these through their expression in their writing and drawings.
+The children discuss and find meaning in these stories and are also led more deeply into their learning through expression in their writing and drawings.
 Care and discipline develop through techniques of drawing, form drawing and writing, ever seeking quality and beauty as they learn and practice these skills.

-After Main lesson the children have a hearty snack (brought from home) and time to play outdoors.
+After Main Lesson the children have a hearty snack (brought from home) and time to play outdoors.

 The afternoon consists of subject classes including handwork, movement, french, music and art, as well as lunch (brought from home) and more time to play outdoors.